GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-explore/README.md

 This blueprint contains all the necessary Terraform modules to build and publicly expose a Cloud Run service in a variety of use cases.

-The content of this blueprint corresponds to the chapter `My serverless "Hello, World! - Exploring Cloud Run` of the __Serverless Networking Guide__ (to be released soon).
+The content of this blueprint corresponds to the chapter '_My serverless "Hello, World! - Exploring Cloud Run_' of the __Serverless Networking Guide__ (to be released soon).
 This guide is an easy to follow introduction to Cloud Run, where a couple of friendly characters will guide you from the basics to more advanced topics with a very practical approach and in record time!
 The code here complements this learning and allows you to test the scenarios presented and your knowledge.

 ## Architecture